 Day 10: Camiguin – Anda (Bohol)

 We hop over to the neighboring island of Bohol.
-Although it’s one of the most touristy in the Philippines, Bohol is huge and packed with charms and corners barely touched by travelers, who tend to focus only on certain spots.
-Therefore, to get off the usual track, we suggest spending a couple of days in the Anda area, which also happens to be near the port where boats from Camiguin arrive, Jagna.
+Although it’s one of the most touristy islands in the Philippines, Bohol is huge and packed with charming places that few travelers ever reach, as most visitors tend to focus on just a handful of places.
+Therefore, to get off the beaten track, we suggest spending a couple of days in the Anda area, which also happens to be near Jagna, the port where boats from Camiguin arrive.

-To get from Camiguin to Bohol and continue with this 1‑month Philippines itinerary, as we explain in How to get to Bohol, take the SuperShuttle ferry that departs daily to Jagna.
+To get from Camiguin to Bohol and continue with this 1-month Philippines itinerary, as we explain in How to get to Bohol, take the SuperShuttle ferry that departs daily to Jagna.
 The journey takes about 4 hours and can be booked at this link.
-Afterwards, wait for one of the vans that go from there to Anda.
-The ride shouldn’t take more than 90 minutes and it’s common to pay under 100 pesos.
+From there, take one of the vans from Jagna to Anda.
+The ride shouldn’t take more than 90 minutes and fares are usually under 100 pesos.
 You can also hire a tricycle, which will be more comfortable.

-If you arrive in Anda with time to spare, enjoy Quinale Beach, the main beach in the area.
+If you arrive in Anda with time to spare, spend some time at Quinale Beach, the main beach in the area.
 Sunsets are usually magical.

 Recommended accommodation in Anda: